Young Corbett III: Boxing career

 Corbett fought many great fighters of his era, suffering only 5 defeats in his first 75 recorded bouts.
 He engaged in a four-fight series with future welterweight champion Young Jack Thompson, winning three and drawing once.
 He also scored wins over Jack Zivic, Sgt.
 Sammy Baker, welterweight champion Jackie Fields and future middleweight king Ceferino Garcia.

-Before a crowd of 16,000 on February 22, 1933, Corbett captured the welterweight championship of the world by decisioning Jackie Fields over 10 rounds at San Francisco's Seals Stadium.
+Before a crowd of 16,000 on February 22, 1933, Corbett captured the welterweight championship of the world by decisioning, from Jackie Fields in over 10 rounds at San Francisco's Seals Stadium.
 He competed with a broken hand received from a sparring session three days before the fight, and hurt his left thumb in the fifth round but continued to fight undaunted.
 Referee Jack Kennedy remembered Corbett as "vicious in those first five rounds.
 He ripped him like a tiger.
 Fields could not protect himself".

 Three months later, he was dethroned by Hall of Famer Jimmy McLarnin in a first round knockout.
 Corbett then moved up to the middleweight division.
 He scored wins over future light heavy champ Gus Lesnevich (TKO 5), as well as Hall of Famers Mickey Walker, and Billy Conn.
 On February 22, 1938 he beat Fred Apostoli, winning the middleweight championship.
 On November 18 of that year, he challenged Apostoli again, but was stopped in 8 rounds.

 Retirement and death

 Corbett boxed until August 20, 1940, winning his last fight against Richard "Sheik" Rangel.
-He retired with a 123-11-17 (33 KOs) record.
+He retired with a 123-12-20 (33 KOs) record.
 He later operated a bar in Fresno.
 On October 2, 1945 Corbett survived a serious car accident on Highway 99 near Delano, suffering a fractured skull and other injuries.
 He died in Auberry, California at the age of 88, after about 20 years afflicted with Alzheimer's disease.
 A statue of him, posed in a fighting stance and boxing gloves, was erected in Fresno.
 The sculpture was realized by Clement Renzi.

 Personal life

-Beside the boxing career, Corbett was a physical education instructor for the California Highway Patrol and a grape grower.
+Corbett was married to Gladys Padgett (1909-1994).
+Besides his boxing career, he was a physical education instructor for the California Highway Patrol and a grape grower.
 His cousin Al Manfredo (1912-1990) also was a boxer and later a boxing manager.
 Corbett is the great-grandfather of former American football safety Matt Giordano.